 Following these tips as you re-enter your home can help smooth the later steps of your insurance claim:

 As you inspect the damage to the interior and exterior of your home, take photos and videos.
 You can also write down types of damage for further details that may be harder to discern from a photo alone.

 #2 Contact Your Insurer

-If you have not already opened a claim, write your intention to do so to the insurance provider as soon as possible.
-A mass evacuation order can leave your family with little time to prepare or think, but you must contact your insurance provider quickly to inform them of any damage to your home or expenses you intend to claim.
+If you have not already opened a claim, contact your insurance provider as soon as possible.
+A mass evacuation order can leave your family with little time to prepare or think, but you must get in touch with your insurance provider quickly to inform them of any damage to your home or expenses you intend to claim.